yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/object-interaction/index.md

 * property
 * action

-**Note:** For all practice today, scholars will be working in an Xcode Playground!
+**Note:** For all practice today, scholars will be working in repl.it

 ## Creating Objects with Classes